NaveenKaliannan/guide-to-good-software/Linux.md

 To understand networking in Linux, it is important to understand what are DNS resolvers, DNS nameservers and IP address, what do they do?
 DNS resolver in local machine sents our DNS querries to DNS nameserver, which covert the human readbale names (google.com) to IP addresss (number:..:..). <br />
 Names are convenient for humans and Numbers are convenient for machines. <br />
-When you type google.com in web browser, DNS resolver in our notebook asks DNS server (or DNS nameserver) for IP address of the google.com.
+When you type google.com in web browser or ssh userid@server-name in terminal, DNS resolver in our notebook asks DNS server (or DNS nameserver) for IP address of the google.com or server-name.
 PC and our notebooks use IPv4/IPv6 addresses for network communication.
 Increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
 This is the reason why IP version 6 is introduced.
-DNS nameserves can be manually configured via DHCP. when we type the google.com, a querry with our IP address will be send to the IP address of google.com.
+DNS nameserves can be manually configured via DHCP. when we type the google.com or ss, a querry with our IP address will be send to the IP address of google.com.
 Then the desination will send the response with their IP address to us.

 What is the differene between IPv4 and IPv6?. <br />
 **IPv4**
 ```
-- 32-bit address length (1 byte = 8 bits (10101100->172, 00000001->1), 4 bytes = 32 bits)
+- 32-bit address length (1 byte = 8 bits (10101100->172, 00000001->1), 4 bytes = 32 bits, For 8 bits, 0 to 255 numbers, 2 power 8 is 256 numbers)
 - less address space
 - address representatin is decimal
 - 4 fields which are separated by dot (.)
 Example of IPv4:  66.94.29.13, local host address is 127.0.0.1, IP address for modems and devices 192.168.
 178.1